iiFadel/A-Linux-Treasure-Hunt/README.md

 ## 🏛️ Storyline

-Dr. Elena Vasquez, a famous computer scientist, was exploring old digital files when she suddenly disappeared.
-Before she vanished, she sent one last message saying she found “the greatest treasure of the digital age” hidden deep in the university’s research servers.
-She left behind clues for anyone clever and brave enough to follow her steps.
+Dr. Elena Vasquez was working on secret research when she suddenly disappeared.
+Her last message said she found “the greatest treasure of the digital age.”
+She left clues hidden in the university server.
+Your job is to follow the trail and find the treasure!

 ---

+🎮 How It Works

+Each Challenge will ask you to:
+	•	Go to a folder
+	•	Look at files
+	•	Read messages
+	•	Use simple Linux commands

+Use the Command Help at the bottom if you get stuck!

 ## 🎮 Your Quest Begins Here!

-### 🗺️ Challenge 1: Base Camp Navigation
+### 🗺️ Challenge 1: Base Camp

 **📝 Dr. Vasquez's Note:**
-"Welcome, brave explorer!
-I've left supplies at base camp.
-You'll need to find the compass to continue your journey."
+“Welcome, explorer!
+Go to the base camp and look in the supplies.
+You’ll need the compass to begin.”

 #### Your Mission:
-- Go to: `~/digital_expedition/base_camp`
+- Go to this folder: `~/digital_expedition/base_camp`
-- List what's available in the camp
+- List the files in the camp
 - Read the `README.txt` file for instructions
-- Find the **compass** in the `supplies` directory
+- Find the **compass.txt** in the `supplies` folder

 **Helpful Commands:** `cd`, `ls`, `cat`